Shalom-saji-Samuel/Household_income_analysis/README.md

 * Self employment trends are **localized rather than widespread**, suggesting targeted interventions are more effective than broad policies.
 * Policymakers can focus resources on **high-concentration areas** to support entrepreneurial activity.
-* Different neighborhoods may require **tailored economic strategies** based on their self-employment levels.
+* Different neighborhoods may require **tailored economic strategies** based on their self employment levels.

 ---